Updated June 2023

 In 2022, the war in Ukraine and the resulting energy crisis in Europe led to a surge in world oil prices.
 Producers took advantage of higher oil prices and placed more new wells on production in 2022, resulting in an 11 per cent increase in crude oil production.

-Light crude oil production reached a record high in 2020, accounting for 58 per cent of total crude oil production.
-Producers targeted formations containing higher-value light crude oil, which have higher initial productivity rates and quicker payouts.
+Light crude oil production accounted for 57 per cent of total crude oil production.
+Producers continue to target formations containing high-value light crude oil with higher initial productivity rates and quicker payouts.
 Producers are also increasingly targeting formations containing ultra-heavy crude oil with favourable economics.

-Figure S4.1 shows the average daily production of crude oil from all wells, by Petroleum Services Association of Alberta (PSAC) area.
+Figure S4.1 shows the average daily production of crude oil from all wells by the Petroleum Services Association of Alberta (PSAC) area.

-Crude oil production in 2020 by density was
+Crude oil production in 2022 consisted of (by density light to heavy)

-Producers are increasingly commercializing formations with large volumes of light crude oil, such as the Cardium, Montney, Duvernay, Viking, and Mannville Group Formations, because of the price premium on light oil and relatively economic ultra-heavy oil production.
+Producers are increasingly commercializing formations with large volumes of light and ultra-heavy crude oil, such as the Cardium Formation, Montney Formation, and Mannville Group, because of the price premium on light oil and relatively economic ultra-heavy oil production.

-Table S4.1 shows the crude oil production and wells placed on production in 2019 and 2020, including forecasts to 2030.
+Table S4.1 shows the crude oil production and wells placed on production in 2021 and 2022 and includes forecasts to 2032.

 Figure S4.2 shows the average daily production of crude oil by density.